miguelmota/ethereum-development-with-go-book/zh/smart-contract-compile/README.md

 make devtools
 ```

 We'll create a simple smart contract to test with.
-More complex smart contracts, and smart contract development in general is out of scope for this book.
-I highly recommend checking out [truffle framework](http://truffleframework.com/) for developing and testing smart contracts.
+More complex 智能合约, and smart contract development in general is out of scope for this book.
+I highly recommend checking out [truffle framework](http://truffleframework.com/) for developing and testing 智能合约.

 This simple contract will be a key/value store with only 1 external method to set a key/value pair by anyone.
 We also added an event to emit after the value is set.